ldstep/ldstephensnet/content/notes.md

 ---

+October 24, 2025, at 2:22:43 PM

+A couple weeks ago, I mentioned wrapping up a few projects to get ready for winter.
+One of them was firing up the Yardmax 30-ton splitter to make sure it was ready to go.
+Yesterday, I split and stacked about a third of a cord of wood.
+Still more to go.

+---

 October 16, 2025, at 2:19:36 PM

 I relocated this website from Netlify to Vercel because of the faster build times and the complimentary 30-day analytics.